Current Account in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 1.50% in October over the previous month, accelerating from September's 1.14% rise.
+Consumer prices increased 1.33% in July over the previous month, swinging from June's 0.16% fall.